Local Recipes & Traditional Menus

 Handmade pasta, grilled bistecca, truffles & wine at summer food festivals

 Summer heralds in a season of long sunny days and cool refreshing evenings.
-This is the perfect time to enjoy some of the regional traditions; medieval fairs with colorful costumes and exciting reenactments; the summer music festivals that present live jazz, classical and sometimes even some good old fashion rock and roll, and even the locals like to take a break and head out to discover the charming little towns in Chianti and the trails in the forests.
+This is the perfect time to enjoy some of the regional traditions; medieval fairs with colorful costumes and exciting re-enactments; the summer music festivals that present live jazz, classical and sometimes even some good old fashion rock and roll, and even the locals like to take a break and head out to discover the charming little towns in Chianti and the trails in the forests.

 While roaming about you are bound to discover signs for dozens and dozens of “sagra”, or what is commonly known as an Italian food festival.

-Ranging from small affairs organized by groups called “pro-loco” (promoting the area) to much larger events funded by the town council.
+Ranging from small affairs organized by groups called “pro-loco” (promoting the area) too much larger events funded by the town council.
 These festivals all have one thing in common: inexpensive, genuine Tuscan food.
 Personally, I find them hard to resist!
 Each sagra teases me with basic yet yummy menus.
 Curious to learn more about a sagra, and how to navigate the menu, read our article.

 Simply curious to learn which ones should you look for?
-Below we have compiled a selection of the more interesting menus which should make it on your itinerary, if you are fortunate enough to be in town in this period.
+Below we have compiled a selection of the more interesting menus which should make it on your itinerary if you are fortunate enough to be in town in this period.
 However, this is by no means a list of ALL the sagras in Tuscany this summer.
-Having said that, it is true that every sagra has something to brag about, and in my opinion sometimes the smaller and less noted turn out to be the ones with the best ever menu, and tastiest morsels.
+Having said that, it is true that every sagra has something to brag about, and in my opinion, sometimes the smaller and less noted turn out to be the ones with the best ever menu, and tastiest morsels.

 If you found one that isn’t on our list then definitely drop us a note!

 Bibbiena, Arezzo | LA SAGRA DELLE SAGRE | June